farbod-norouzi/Find-Bank/README.md

 # Find-Bank
-Find the name of the bank with the first 6 numbers of the card
+Find the name of the bank with the first 6 numbers of the card.

 # OS Required
 - Linux